JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 * virtualization is a technology that allows you to create multiple simulated environments or dedicated resources from a single, physical hardware system, and clouds are IT environments that abstract, pool, and share scalable resources across a network.
 * Clouds are usually created to enable cloud computing, which is the act of running workloads within that system.
 * Cloud architecture

+* **SSH**: Secure Shell.
+SSH allows for remote command-line login and remote execution.
+It has many of the functions of FTP but is more secure. `ssh username@ssh.server.com` replacing username with your username on the SSH server and ssh.server.com with the host name or IP address of the SSH server

 ## [Socket Programming]
 A socet is an astract representation of a communication endpoint.